Home For Students Ticket 2 English 2 Ticket 2 English Unit 10: Brain Drain

 According to Merriam-Webster Dictionary :

-Push factors (reasons that are in their countries of origins)
+Push Factors (reasons that are in their countries of origin)

 • Unsatisfactory living conditions